The Adorable Outcast: Production

 The big-budget film was shot mostly on location in Fiji from April to June 1927, with some studio work done at Bondi Junction in Sydney.
 The three leads, Edith Roberts, Edmund Burns and Walter Long, were all established Hollywood actors.
 The ambitious filming schedule involved "500 war canoes and outriggers, and 2000 native warriors dancing in full war dress with clubs and spears".

 Reception

 The film initially performed strongly at the box office but soon tailed off, and expected overseas success did not eventuate.
 It was estimated the combined losses of this and Norman Dawn's earlier film, For the Term of His Natural Life (1927) came to £30,000.

 It was released in the US as Black Cargoes of the South Seas.

-Fifteen minutes of the film are in the possession of Australia's National Film and Sound Archive.
+Fifteen minutes of the film are in the possession of the National Film & Sound Archive.